Adapted for the Internet from:

 have to point the flashlight obliquely to the region where the mirror will be in 5 seconds (Fig. 5).
 But then,

-the Principle of Ray Reversibility (PRR).
-The opticians routinely show in every one of their experiments that
+with the Principle of Ray Reversibility (PRR).
+The opticians routinely show in every one of their experiments

 publishing further nonsense.
 Experimentation refutes relativity’s curved path theory of light.